-Experience majestic Tanzania with its abundant wildlife, game preserves, national parks and vast wilderness areas.
+Experience majestic Tanzania and beautiful beaches of Zanzibar.
+Tour wildlife game preserves, national parks and vast wilderness areas.

-Take an authentic African Safari with experienced trip leader, Ombeni Emanuel, who will guide you through the Serengeti National Park - a safari mecca populated by the "big five" game in view of the majestic Mount Kilimanjaro rising above the Serengeti plains.
+Take an authentic African Safari with experienced trip leader, Ombeni Emanuel, a native of Tanzania, who will guide you through the Serengeti National Park - a safari mecca populated by the "big five" game in view of the majestic Mount Kilimanjaro rising above the Serengeti plains.
 Interact with tribal members and students through Ombeni's humanitarian foundation.

 Fall in love with Africa on an Ombeni African Safari with Madison’s own Ben Emanuel as your guide.
 Co-hosted by Madison Magazine Editor Karen Lincoln Michel and Senior Writer Doug Moe.